samvv/node-procinfo/README.md

+:warning: Windows is not (yet) supported.

-This module provives advanced facilities for querying and manipulating running processes on Windows, macOS and Linux.
+This module provives advanced facilities for querying and manipulating running processes on macOS and Linux.
 It does so by integrating with the underlying facilities provided by the OS.

 ## Example